xiaohaier66/WebLog/README.md

 # WebLog
-1. Brief introduction : Very small and simple.It's the first time that I use python to complete a simple project.
+1. ‘Brief introduction : ’Very small and simple.It's the first time that I use python to complete a simple project.
 2. Initial operating environment : ubuntu.
 3. How to use :
   (1)Create a Python Django development environment in a linux machine.